|

 Unknown HousewaresThis Unknown Housewares category can have a wide variety of house ware items that could have been manufactured by any number of companies. | ![]() |

 VernonwareVernonware began with Poxon China in 1916, located in Vernon, California.
 Later, in 1928, it became Vernon Potteries or Vernon Kilns.
 The company was bought out by Metlox in 1958 and became a division of Metlox.
-I have pieces from over 50 different patterns including some of the hard-to-find patterns such as Winchester 73 and the souveneir specialty plates of various landmarks, California missions, cities and states. | ![]() |
+I have pieces from 65 different patterns including some of the hard-to-find patterns such as Winchester 73 and the souveneir specialty plates of various landmarks, California missions, cities and states. | ![]() |

 Viking Glass or New MartinsvilleWhat began in 1900 as New Martinsville Glass Manufacturing Company became The Viking Glass Company in 1944.
 Located in New Martinsville, West Virginia, these two companies were producers of elegant and colorful decorative glass pieces.
 The company went out of business in 1999 but their products remain popular. | ![]() |

 Wedgwood ChinaWedgwood is an English firm dating back to the 1800s.
-I have a pieces from seventeen of their patterns.
-Items from the Midwinter Stonehenge lines are listed separately. | ![]() |
+I have a pieces from over twenty of their patterns.
+Items from the Midwinter Stonehenge lines are listed separately.
+Wedgwood became part of WWRD Holdings in 2009. | ![]() |

 Weil Ware/California Figurine CompanyCalifornia Figurine Company aka Weil Ware was founded by Max Weil some time in the 1930s.
 The company was located in Los Angeles, California and existed until the mid 1950s. | ![]() |